 A hand where three of the cards have the same value.
 This hand is stronger than two pair, and weaker than a straight.

-A pair with the highest card on the flop.
+A pair using the highest card on the flop.

 Buying chips on a cash table to bring one's chip stack up to the table limit.

 As opposed to cash games.
-A tournament can have any number of entrants, and any number of buy-in, but once started, you're there until you've either been knocked out or won.
+A tournament can have any number of entrants, and any number of buy-ins, but once started you're there until you've either been knocked out or won it.

-When you slowplay a big hand in order to get someone else to bet at it big (typically making someone bluff at the pot), you've set a trap.
+When you slowplay a big hand in order to get someone else to make a big bet (typically making someone bluff at the pot), you've set a trap.